blocledger/poe-sample/README.md

 [IBM Blockchain Platform Version 2 tutorial](https://cloud.ibm.com/docs/services/blockchain/howto?topic=blockchain-ibp-console-build-network) as a guide.

-> **Important:** Since the POE application uses the Service Discovery feature of Fabric, anchor peers must be defined for the channel.
+> **Important:** Since the POE application uses the Service Discovery feature of Fabric, anchor peers must be defined for channels with more than one organizations.
 Review [Configuring anchor peers](https://cloud.ibm.com/docs/services/blockchain/howto?topic=blockchain-ibp-console-govern#ibp-console-govern-channels-anchor-peers) in the 'Governing components' document for detailed steps.